thonglmt/latency-404/README.md

 On production setup, I'll need to adjust the monitoring service:

 - High Availability: Deploy multiple instances of the monitoring service to ensure high availability and fault tolerance.
-- Support multi target monitoring.
+- Support multi target monitoring, auto-discover monitoring targets (by using AWS SDK, Kubernetes API...)
+- Maybe use Kubernetes for better manage the deployment and scaling of the services across our Cloud Hosts/DC.
 - Spend time to enhance the CICD process with proper testing, validation and use self-hosted runner/ArgoCD if needed.
+- Cost optimization: spot-instances, reserved instances, right-sizing, use VPC endpoints...

 ### 6.2.
 On latency